What is a CSA?

 Steps to Become a Member

 Complete the 2019 CSA AGREEMENT FORM.
-You will select a membership size (full or half) and pick-up location (Pottstown or Philadelphia).
+You will select a membership size (full or half) and pick-up location (Tine & Toil, Hidden River, or High Point).
 Return this form to the farm by mail, email, or in person.

 Select a payment option.

-ONLINE: Pay the half share rate or make a deposit toward your full share of $375 online HERE before the start of the season.
+ONLINE: Pay the half share rate or make a deposit toward your full share of $370 online HERE before the start of the season.
 Please note that online purchases include a $10 fee.

 CHECK: Pay the full share rate of $695 or half share rate of $370 by check made out to "Tine and Toil Farm" before the start of the season.